 Visit the local market wherever you are.
 Look for food not familiar to you and find out how they eat it.
 Bring it to your hotel if the seller does not speak your language.
-Notice the orange attractive fruit on the table?
-The locals use these for offering in the temple.
+The hotel staff can often tell you more about the food.

 3. Ask the Locals

 While traveling in your home country, you've probably asked a cab driver, a hotel clerk or even a gas station cashier where the best food can be found.
 It's natural – locals know their area better than anybody.
 They have no more interest in being ill than you!

 Traveling abroad is no different.
 While there's nothing wrong with checking out the restaurants highlighted in a travel guide, don't limit yourself.
 Locals will be happy to point you towards their favorite culinary spots, and this is a time-honored way of finding the real hidden 'goodies' which haven't yet been overrun by tourists.

 Go for the local fast food as well.
 But for certain...be careful with the chicken.
 When we travel, we eat little meat of any sort because the vegetable dishes are usually so fantastic.

 Eating something with which you're unfamiliar is not going to kill you – or even make you sick.
 Eating something which has been improperly handled or cooked, however, certainly can.

 Just as when you're at home, pay attention to food-safety procedures.
 Stay away from anything which could be high-risk, such as unwashed produce, uncooked or undercooked meats, or unpasteurized dairy.
 Check the chicken.
 Super cooked is the only way to go...away and at home.
 These foods can harbor very harmful bacteria.
 You certainly don't want to spend your vacation in the bathroom – or the hospital – so avoid these high-risk categories.